ShengdingHu/shengdinghu.github.io/content/profile.md

 ---

 I am a final-year PhD student from [the Department of Computer Science and Technology](http://www.cs.tsinghua.edu.cn/), Tsinghua University.
 I am fortunately supervised by Professor [Maosong Sun](https://www.cs.tsinghua.edu.cn/csen/info/1180/4033.htm) and  [Zhiyuan Liu](http://nlp.csai.tsinghua.edu.cn/~lzy/).
 In the summer of 2019, I visited [MILA](https://mila.quebec/en/) and conducted research under [Professor Jian Tang](https://jian-tang.com).

-My current passion revolves around building **SCALABLE** solutions to AGI, which means the solutions will bring improvement simply with more resources on computation and data.
+My current passion revolves around building **SCALABLE** solutions to ASI (AGI is too vague to be a target, and its first version will be achieved soon.), which means the solutions will bring improvement simply with more resources on computation and data.
 This include:

 1. **Scaling Pretrain**.
-Ensuring the growth of language models' ability is measureable and predictable.
+Ensuring the growth of language models' ability is measureable and predictable, and potentially instructing us to find better scaling law with better paradigm.

 2. **Scaling RL**.
 This includes developing scaling RL training compute, inference compute, data source, RL horizon (O1 paradigm).

 3. **Scaling World Model**  Unifing modality and training objectives, then scaling with pretrain and RL.

+The above objects seem very broad.
+I will focus on one point at a time.
+Currently, I am on ``Better Architecture for RL Scaling''.

-In fact, I believe that we will not have achieved AGI until the model is capable of conducting scientific research independently.
-All the aforementioned points contribute to this objective.
+In fact, I believe that we will not have achieved ASI until the model is capable of conducting scientific research independently.
+There is still a long way to go.
+Keep fighting!

 <!-- The nature of intelligence always interests me.
 Currently I think it might take the form: